Modular Construction: The Industrialized Solution for Disaster Recovery

 Modular buildings aren’t temporary boxes.

 They’re engineered for transport, which demands heavier framing, tighter tolerances, and stronger shear walls than typical site-built structures.
-This over-engineering required for transporting modular homes is what pays dividends when the next storm hits.
-In fact, FEMA published a report in wake of Hurricane Andrew finding that modular homes experienced “relatively minimal structural damage” and recognized modular construction for its exceptional strength, noting that the module-to-module connection creates an inherently rigid structural system.
+That extra reinforcement needed for transport pays dividends when the next storm hits.

 After Hurricane Katrina, the federal Alternative Housing Pilot Program funded thousands of permanent, code-compliant modular cottages across Gulf States.
 A Government Accountability Office report later called them “a cost-effective permanent solution that met or exceeded HUD standards.”